zcang/SpaOTsc/README.md

 [3] Williams, Paul L., and Randall D. Beer.
 "Nonnegative decomposition of multivariate information." arXiv preprint arXiv:1004.2515 (2010).
 [4] Liaw, Andy, and Matthew Wiener.
 "Classification and regression by randomForest."
 R news 2.3 (2002): 18-22.

-If you find this work useful, please cite: **Cang, Z. and Nie, Q. "SpaOTsc: spatial optimal transport for single-cell transcriptomics data."
-(2019).**
+If you find this work useful, please cite: **Cang, Zixuan, and Qing Nie.
+"Inferring spatial and signaling relationships between cells from single cell transcriptomic data."
+Nature communications 11.1 (2020): 1-13.**